waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Method: Walk around in grass until encounter.
 - Team: Lead with GNEISS (Geodude) or use Smokescreen/Leer to avoid accidental KO.
 Calcifer's Tackle is too strong (crits kill).
 - Catching: Use Poké Ball.
-- Goal: Trade for ONIX in Violet City.
+- Goal: Trade for ONIX with KYLE in Violet City.
 - **Type Weakness (Wild Battles):** Even low-level wild Pokémon can be dangerous if they have a 4x type advantage (e.g., Water vs Rock/Ground).
 Switch or run immediately.
 - **Capture Safety:** When weakening Pokémon for capture, use the weakest available moves or status moves.
 Avoid high-damage moves that could KO on a mistake.
 - Wade (BUG CATCHER): Route 31 (17, 13).
 Roster: Caterpie (Lv2), Caterpie (Lv2), Weedle (Lv3).